UplandJacob/Upland-HA-Addons/flask/README.md

 ## Setup

 1. Install the addon and start it to generate the environment.
-2. Any Python libraries you need, you can add to 'requirements.txt' in 'addon_configs/d78ad65c_flask'
+2. Any Python libraries you need, you can add to 'requirements.txt' in 'addon_configs/d78ad65c_flask' (to get the version, run `pip install --dry-run PACKAGE` [requires `--break-system-packages` flag inside addon] and look at the first version on the 'Would install...' line)
-3. You may then edit the app using the VS Code Server addon or even SFTP+VSCode on another computer.
+3. You may then edit the app using the VS Code Server addon, SFTP+VSCode on another computer, or by opening <https://vscode.dev/tunnel/TUNNEL_NAME/addon_configs/d78ad65c_flask/flask> with my [VSCode Tunnel addon](/vscode-tunnel/).
+4. Anytime `main.py` is saved, Flask will detect it and automatically restart the server.